SamW7140/Zombie-Game/README.md

 ## Overview

-This is a text-based (or potentially GUI-based, depending on your implementation) Zombie survival game built using Java.
-The goal is to survive as long as possible against waves of zombies, manage resources, and make strategic decisions to stay alive.
+This is a text-based (or potentially GUI-based, depending on your implementation) Zombie survival game built using Java.This project was originally developed for a school assignment.

 ## Features